 Factors Affecting the Shortage of Software Developers

-Recruiters are battling for highly skilled software developers, and it’s because of all the tech innovations.
-Since 2019, organizations have been on the lookout for developers with experience in relevant areas, particularly artificial intelligence (AI).
-Though developers have already been utilizing the foundations of AI, a report by Gartner predicts that AI-based business will be worth USD$3.9 trillion by 2022.
+Since 2019 — in fact, well before — organizations have been on the lookout for developers with experience in specialized, relevant areas, particularly artificial intelligence (AI) and machine learning (ML), a subset of AI.
+Though developers have already been utilizing the foundations of AI for a variety of purposes, a report by Gartner predicts that AI-based business will be worth USD$3.9 trillion by 2022.

 How the Shortage Affects Businesses